asifbacchus/ab-nginx/README.md

 docker run -d --name nginx --restart unless-stopped \
   -v /myWebsite/content:/usr/share/nginx/html \
   -v /myCerts:/certs:ro \
+  -e SERVER_NAMES="domain.tld www.domain.tld" \
   asifbacchus/ab-nginx:latest

 # TLS 1.3 only mode (requires fullchain.pem, privkey.pem, chain.pem)
 docker run -d --name nginx --restart unless-stopped \
   -v /myWebsite/content:/usr/share/nginx/html \
   -v /myCerts:/certs:ro \
+  -e SERVER_NAMES="domain.tld www.domain.tld" \
   -e TLS13_ONLY=TRUE
   asifbacchus/ab-nginx:latest
 ```

 The container will load a secure configuration automatically and require SSL connections.
 If you want to enforce HSTS, simply set the HSTS environment variable to true by adding `-e HSTS=TRUE` before specifying the container name.
 Careful about doing this while testing though!
 Also, certificates should always be mounted read-only (`:ro`) for security reasons!

+You may have noticed I also specified the `SERVER_NAMES` variable.
+This is necessary or SSL will not work since the hostname the server responds to must match the certificate being presented. **Make sure you set this environment variable to match your certificates!**

 If you want to integrate with Let's Encrypt, please refer to the [wiki](https://git.asifbacchus.app/ab-docker/ab-nginx/wiki).